-Giuliano Benenti, 1 Giulio Casati, ^{1,2} Simone Montangero, 1 and Dima L. Shepelyansky 3 1 International Center for the Study of Dynamical Systems, Università degli Studi dell'Insubria and Istituto Nazionale per la Fisica della Materia, Unità di Como, Via Valleggio 11, 22100 Como, Italy 2 Istituto Nazionale di Fisica Nucleare, Sezione di Milano, Via Celoria 16, 20133 Milano, Italy 3 Laboratoire de Physique Quantique, UMR 5626 du CNRS, Université Paul Sabatier, 31062 Toulouse Cedex 4, France (Received 6 July 2001; published 9 November 2001)
+Giuliano Benenti(a), Giulio Casati(a,b), Simone Montangero(a), and Dima L. Shepelyansky(c)

+(a) International Center for the Study of Dynamical Systems, Università degli Studi dell'Insubria and

+Istituto Nazionale per la Fisica della Materia, Unità di Como, Via Valleggio 11, 22100 Como, Italy

+(b)Istituto Nazionale di Fisica Nucleare, Sezione di Milano, Via Celoria 16, 20133 Milano, Italy

+(c)Laboratoire de Physique Quantique, UMR 5626 du CNRS, Université Paul Sabatier, 31062 Toulouse Cedex 4, France

+(September 26, 2006)

 We propose a quantum algorithm which uses the number of qubits in an optimal way and efficiently simulates a physical model with rich and complex dynamics described by the quantum sawtooth map.
 The numerical study of the effect of static imperfections in the quantum computer hardware shows that the main elements of the phase space structures are accurately reproduced up to a time scale which is polynomial in the number of qubits.
-The errors generated by these imperfections are more significant than the errors of random noise in gate operations.
+The errors generated by these imperfections are more dangerous than the errors of random noise in gate operations.

-DOI: 10.1103/PhysRevLett.87.227901 PACS numbers: 03.67.Lx, 05.45.Mt
+PACS numbers: 03.67.Lx, 05.45.Mt, 24.10.Cn

 When applied to computation, quantum mechanics opens completely new perspectives: a quantum computer, if constructed, could perform certain computations faster than classical computers, exploiting quantum mechanical features such as entanglement or superposition [1].
 Shor discovered a quantum algorithm [2] which factorizes large integers exponentially faster than any known classical algorithm.
-It was also shown by Grover [3] that the search of an item in an unstructured database can be done with a square root speedup over any classical algorithm.
+It was also shown by Grover [3] that the search of an item in an unstructured database can be done with a square root speed up over any classical algorithm.
 However, at present only a few quantum algorithms are known which simulate physical systems with exponential efficiency.
 Such systems include certain many-body problems [4], spin lattices [5], and models of quantum chaos [6,7].

-In this Letter, we present a quantum algorithm which computes the time evolution of the quantum sawtooth map exponentially faster than any known classical computation.
-This model has rich and complex dynamics and finds various applications, e.g., for dynamical localization in billiards [8-10].
-Our algorithm, based on the quantum Fourier transform (QFT) [11], simulates the dynamics of a system with N levels in $O((\log_2 N)^2)$ operations per map iteration, while a classical computer, which performs fast Fourier transforms (FFT), requires $O(N \log_2 N)$ operations.
+In this Letter, we present a quantum algorithm which computes the time evolution of the quantum sawtooth map, exponentially faster than any classical computation.
+This model has rich and complex dynamics and finds various applications, e.g. for dynamical localization in billiards [8-10].
+Our algorithm, based on the Quantum Fourier Transform (QFT) [11], simulates the dynamics of a system with N levels in $O((\log_2 N)^2)$ operations per map iteration, while a classical computer, which performs Fast Fourier Transforms (FFT), requires $O(N \log_2 N)$ operations.
 A further striking advantage of the algorithm is the optimum utilization of qubits: one needs only $n_q = \log_2 N$ qubits (without any extra work space).
 We demonstrate that complex phase space structures can be simulated with less that 10 qubits, while about 40 qubits would allow one to make computations inaccessible to present-day supercomputers.
 This is particularly important, since experiments with few qubits are being performed at present [12,13], in particular the QFT was implemented on a three qubit nuclear magnetic resonance quantum computer [14].
-For this reason the investigation of this interesting physical system will be accessible to the first quantum computers, operating with few qubits and for which large-scale computations like integer factoring are not possible.
+For this reason the investigation of this interesting physical system will be accessible to first quantum computers, operating with few qubits and for which large-scale computations like integer factoring are not possible.